Utah vs. Washington State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Washington State and its opponents have combined to score more than 54.5 points in two games this season.
+- Washington State has combined with its opponents to score more than 53.5 points in two games this season.

-- The two teams combine to average 56.3 points per game, 1.8 more than the over/under in this contest.

-- This contest's total is 2.5 points fewer than the 57 these two squads combine to give up per game in 2021.
+- Saturday's total is 2.8 points lower than the two team's combined 56.3 points per game average.

+- These two squads surrender a combined 57 points per game, 3.5 more than this contest's over/under.

-- The Utes and their opponents score an average of 46.5 points per game, 8.0 fewer than Saturday's total.
+- The average total in Utes games this season is 46.5, 7.0 points fewer than Saturday's total of 53.5 .

-- In 2021, games involving the Cougars have averaged a total of 64.0 points, 9.5 more than the set over/under in this contest.

 Utah Stats and Trends